FeatureBaseDB/www/content/blog/complex-queries-without-sacrificng-latency.md

 |    1000000 | 6.535759196s     | 0.65s                 |

-Another argument made by the author is that sticking with Hadoop allows you to take advantage of the mature tooling for SQL on Hadoop, and this is certainly valid; it's always tempting to use the latest technology available, but more often than not it will cause as many problems as it solves.
+Another of Vinoth's arguments is that sticking with Hadoop allows you to take advantage of the mature tooling for SQL on Hadoop, and this is certainly valid; it's always tempting to use the latest technology available, but more often than not it will cause as many problems as it solves.

 The problem with these SQL on Hadoop packages is that they are fundamentally based on Hadoop's concepts – they operate on immutable data, and require massive amounts of precomputation to be performant.
 Indeed, the author's proposed extensions to Hadoop revolve primarily around the ability to change and update existing data in an efficient way rather than rewriting entire partitions.
 Precomputation can be very useful for query acceleration, but it ultimately complicates things, particularly if you have delayed events, or "late data" as Vinoth calls it.
 If only there were some way to have fast queries without precomputation...